Specialized Depots

-The Royal Palace of Caserta is preparing to inaugurate a significant novelty for visitors: the opening to the public of storage spaces that were previously inaccessible.
-This initiative represents an important step in the Museum's program to enhance the Vanvitellian Complex, offering a new vision of the preserved historical-artistic heritage.
+The Royal Palace of Caserta is preparing to inaugurate a significant new feature for visitors: the opening to the public of previously inaccessible storage spaces.
+This initiative represents an important step in the Museum's program to enhance the Vanvitellian complex, offering a unique perspective on the preserved historical and artistic heritage.

 In recent times, the Ministry of Culture has begun a major review of the spaces and works not yet accessible to the public, distributed in different areas of the structure.
 The operation has proven to be complex, given the vastness of the Palace and the difficulties associated with an often unsystematic organization of the heritage.